 Jim Balfanz - VICE-CHAIR, BOARD OF DIRECTORS

-Since 2010, Jim Balfanz has served as President of City Year, steering its continued evolution as a performance-driven organization.
-Balfanz led City Year’s strategic shift toward addressing the nation’s urban education challenge as a scalable human capital strategy for high-poverty schools and co-authored a 2012 City Year report, “Closing the Implementation Gap,” that highlights the critical role national service can play in helping to improve student achievement in America’s highest need schools.
+Jim Balfanz has served as President of City Year since 2010, steering its continued evolution as a performance-driven organization.
+Balfanz led City Year’s strategic shift towards leveraging national service to focus on improving student achievement in America’s high-need urban schools and co-authored a 2012 City Year report, “Closing the Implementation Gap.”
 In partnership with Johns Hopkins Talent Development and Communities In Schools, Balfanz has also played a leadership role in the development of Diplomas Now, which was awarded a $36 million Investing in Innovation award by the Department of Education.

-Prior to his role as President, Balfanz served as City Year’s Chief Operating Officer for five years during which he led the organization through a sustained period of growth that enabled it to grow from 15 to 21 U.S. locations and launch its second international affiliate in London.
-Balfanz began his work with City Year as a corps member at a Head Start Program in Boston in 1993, after which he joined City Year’s staff and has since assumed various roles in City Year’s National Headquarters, including Deputy Director of National Affairs, and Director of New Site Development, followed by being named the Founding Executive Director of City Year Greater Philadelphia in 1997.
+Prior to his role as President, Balfanz served as City Year’s Chief Operating Officer for 5 years and guided the organization through a sustained period of growth that enabled it to scale from 15 to 21 U.S. locations and launch its second international affiliate in London.
+Balfanz began his work with City Year as a corps member at a Head Start Program in Boston in 1993, after which he joined City Year’s staff.
+He has since assumed various roles in City Year’s National Headquarters, including Deputy Director of National Affairs, and Director of New Site Development, followed by being named the Founding Executive Director of City Year Greater Philadelphia in 1997.

-Balfanz received his undergraduate degree from Northeastern University, is a graduate of the Wharton School of Business Executive management Program, and a 2011-2012 Pahara-Aspen Education Fellow.
-He currently serves on the boards of Mass Insight Education, Eye to Eye and City Year UK.
+Balfanz received his undergraduate degree from Northeastern University, is a graduate of the Wharton School of Business Executive Management Program and was a Fellow in the fourth class of the Pahara-Aspen Education Fellowship.
+He currently serves on the Mass Insight Education board of directors, the Eye to Eye governing board and the City Year London board of trustees.
 In 2016, he was appointed to the Aspen Institute National Commission on Social, Emotional, and Academic Development as a Distinguished Educator.